 49. Leap into Freedom, Peter Leibing, 1961.

 After being defeated in WWII, Germany was divided into Soviet and American sides of impact.
 People from East Germany escaped to the West even though barb wires.
 The great leap of freedom.
-The episode when young soldier Conrad Schumann deserted became the boiling point for the construction of the Berlin Wall.
+The episode when young soldier Conrad Schumann deserted became the boiling point for constructing the Berlin Wall.

 The photographer Peter Leibing was informed that something like this might happen, so he had his camera on.
 People from west Berlin yelled, “Komm rüber!” and 19-year old Schumann couldn’t resist – he jumped over the barrier and was taken by police.
 The burden of this incident pushed Schumann into depression and suicide at the age of 56.